Mildred14/gmail_api_csv/README.md

 After that open the file on your text editor and execute this on the terminal

-Then, go to the official page of [GMAIL API](https://developers.google.com/gmail/api/quickstart/ruby) to obtein your credentials.json
+Then, go to the official page of [GMAIL API](https://developers.google.com/gmail/api/quickstart/ruby) to obtain your credentials.json

 Follow Step 1 to turn on the Gmail API and don't forget to download your client configuration (your file probably will be on the download's folder, please change it at the right folder)